spatialos/UnrealGDK/SpatialGDK/Documentation/index.md

 If you’re an Unreal game developer and you’re ready to try out the GDK, follow the [Get started]({{urlRoot}}/content/get-started/introduction) guide.

-It takes you through setting up the GDK and getting the Starter Template project uploaded to and running in the cloud, as well as running locally on your computer, as if it’s a server.
+It takes you through setting up the GDK and getting the Starter Template project or the Example project running in the cloud, as well as running locally on your computer.
 This gives an overview of the GDK and using SpatialOS, and you can use the Starter Template as a basis for your own projects.

 <!-- <img src="{{assetRoot}}assets/screen-grabs/exampleproject/example-project-gameplay.png" style=" float: right; margin: 0; display: block; width: 50%; padding: 15px 15x"/> -->